-IONITY came about following Shell’s acquisition of charging company NewMotion – one of the largest charging providers in Europe – and builds on the portfolio of the Shell Recharge fast chargers already located around the UK.
+IONITY was created following Shell’s acquisition of charging company NewMotion – one of the largest charging providers in Europe – and builds on the portfolio of the Shell Recharge fast chargers already located around the UK.

 It’s the second example of a major oil company investing in electric vehicle charging, after BP’s takeover of Chargemaster in 2017.

-IONITY is joint venture involving Daimler (parent company of Mercedes), BMW, Ford and VW Group brands Audi and Porsche.
+IONITY is a joint venture involving Daimler (parent company of Mercedes), BMW, Ford and VW Group brands Audi and Porsche.

 “Back in November last year, Shell and IONITY announced a common goal - to enable convenient, long-distance travel with electric vehicles across Europe by providing reliable fast-charging infrastructure,” said Michael Hajesch, IONITY’s CEO.
 “One year on, the first IONITY stations operating in partnership with Shell represent a significant step in achieving that goal.”